 Below are links to information on credit counseling and debtor education, and two lists of agencies that have been approved by the Department of Justice -- the first a list of agencies that provide pre-filing credit counseling to those wishing to file for bankruptcy, and the second a list of agencies that offer post-discharge debtor education to people who are completing the bankruptcy process.
 The third link below includes tips on choosing a credit counselor, from the Federal Trade Commission (FTC).

 On April 15, 2013, the Executive Office for U.S. Trustees (EOUST) announced new policies on credit counseling and debtor education requirements.
 The list below is some notable new rules.

 The bankruptcy process involves making a number of critical decisions that will impact the amount of debt you retain, the property you are able to keep, and the impact on your ability to access credit later.
 Before making important decisions you should consult with an experienced professional.
-Contact a local attorney for a free initial case review to discuss your concerns and learn more about your options.
+Find a local bankruptcy law attorney and get some peace of mind today.

 Contact a qualified bankruptcy attorney to find out your options for navigating the best path forward.